Critical Current, Lengthwise Fluctuations, and Flux Jumps in REBCO CC: A Torque Magnetometry Study up to 45 T: Summary

 \section{Summary}

-This study demonstrates that torque magnetometry is a powerful tool for evaluating the performance of REBCO tapes, particularly under extreme conditions of extremely high fields and angles near the ab plane.
+This study demonstrates that torque magnetometry is a powerful tool for evaluating the performance of REBCO tapes, particularly under very high magnetic fields and near-ab-plane orientations.
 Approximately 300 different conductors have been assessed at magnetic fields of up to 30 T and beyond.
 Our findings demonstrate that torque magnetometry is a robust technique for assessing critical current and its lengthwise fluctuations, offering a path toward improving the design of superconducting magnets.
 REBCO tapes with different doping formulations exhibited distinct angular critical current behaviors, which are important for magnet design.
 Lengthwise variations in the critical current were observed, with tapes cut from the edges of production tapes showing larger variability than those cut from the center.
 These variations are significantly stronger when $B$ is parallel to the ab plane.
 The magnetometer identified flux jumps in the samples with thick REBCO layers, which are linked to thermal instabilities.
 This strongly suggests that, instead of increasing thickness of REBCO and reducing the stabilizer thickness, an enhancement of pinning is preferable to increase the technical critical current density.
 In conclusion, this study provides a new and efficient way to characterize 2G HTS tapes, offering insights that are critical for the development of high-field magnets and superconducting technologies.

 \ack

 We are grateful for fruitful discussions with Viktor Chabanenko, Alex Gurevich, Denis Markiewicz, Mike Sumption, and Seungyong Hahn.
 Many thanks to our colleagues from the DC field facility at the MagLab for their excellent support: Clyde Martin, Robert Nowell, Troy Brumm, David Graf, and Ali Bangura.
 The National High Magnetic Field Laboratory is supported by the National Science Foundation through NSF grants DMR-1644779 and DMR-2128556, as well as by the State of Florida.
 The magnetometer used in this study was developed as part of the User Collaboration Grant Program.
 Additional funding was provided by the DOE Office of Fusion Energy Sciences DOE-SC0022011.